NateEag/php-codaemon/readme.md

 Targeted Platforms
 ------------------

-I would like to support OS X, other *nix variants, and Windows 7.
+I would like to support OS X, other *nix variants, and Windows (7 at least, others if that works out).

-I have just discovered [appserver](http://www.appserver.io/), which I think should make it possible to write a daemon to do the heavy lifting, so we don't have to pay the price of re-parsing all relevant files on every load.
+[ReactPHP](http://reactphp.org/) looks like a good way to write daemons on Windows and OS X without any custom extensions (the demo works without fuss on both of them, at least).
+The performance may be relatively poor, but for a single-user daemon, it probably doesn't need to be greased lightning.

-Theoretically, appserver should work on Windows as well as the *nixes.
-In practice, I'm guessing I'll have to do some work to make that happen, since the docs say they haven't yet implemented Windows support.
+If it turns out unusably slow, libevent is supposed to speed it up and is available for Windows and *nixes.

 License
 -------